What is a Color Wheel Blog Banner

 “Color is the keyboard, the eyes are the harmonies, the soul is the piano with many strings.
 The artist is the hand that plays, touching one key or another, to cause vibrations in the soul.” – Wassily Kandinsky

 You will be surprised to know that colors influence 85% of shoppers’ purchase decisions and have the potential to increase brand awareness by 80%.
-Needless to say, the colors have a significant impact on our decision-making in everyday situations.
+Needless to say, colors significantly impact our decision-making in everyday situations.
 Therefore, you should unravel the science behind the color theory.

 What is a Color Wheel